zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

   expense of latency, as data will be copied in multiple iterations. *Note:* when data is copied in multiple iterations, the atomicity property of the filesystem is lost in the case of an asynchronous power failure.
+- ``ITS_MAX_BLOCK_DATA_COPY`` - Defines the buffer size used when copying data between blocks, in bytes.
+If not provided, defaults to 256.
+Increasing this value will increase the memory footprint of the service.

 Flash Interface
 ===============